 1.4.4 To ensure that individual rights are respected and child protection ensured

-1.4.5 To ensure that parents and senior pupils are given the opportunity to opt out
+1.4.5 To ensure that parents are given the opportunity to opt out

-1.4.6 To ensure that the inappropriate use, adaptation or copying of images for use on child abuse websites on the internet (often referred to as pornography sites) or for the purposes of grooming is restricted
+It should also be noted that the behaviour of staff is covered under the DEC Code of Conduct and the behavior of students under the school’s Student Well Being and Behaviour Policy.

 2. Applicability